-- If desired, connect your house reference sync to the KONA LHi Ref Loop connector (BNC).
-The second KONA LHi Ref Loop connector on the KLHi-Box (if used) can be connected to the VTR or terminated with a 75-ohm terminator.
-If instead using LTC timecode input, connect to the Ref Loop input. - Connect an HDMI Video Monitor to the KONA LHi HDMI Out connector.
-Or instead, use the Component Analog Video Out BNC connectors to go to an analog monitor. - 3.
-Connect a 9-pin DE9 machine control cable between your VTR's RS422 control port and the breakout cable's RS-422 machine control connector.
+- If desired, connect your house reference sync to the KONA LHe Plus Ref Loop connector (BNC).
+The second KONA Ref Loop connector on the KL-Box (if used) can be connected to the VTR or terminated with a 75-ohm terminator. - 2.
+Connect a Video Monitor to the KONA LHe Plus Component Analog Video Out BNC connectors (preferred), or instead connect to a composite monitor.

-- 4. Connect two SDI cables between KONA LHi (BNCs are on the card endplate) and your digital VTR (Digital Betacam etc.), one from KONA LHi SDI In to the VTR SDI Out, and one from KONA LHi SDI Out to the VTR SDI In.
-The KONA LHi SDI connections have embedded audio so the VTR must be configured accordingly. - 5.
-If you have an AES/EBU-ready audio monitoring system, then connect the two channels of AES/EBU output from KONA LHi's XLR connectors (channels 1 and 2) to the monitoring system AES/EBU inputs.
-If you instead have an analog audio monitoring system, you can use either the XLR balanced audio connectors or the two RCA-style unbalanced stereo output jacks on the Optional KLHi-Box for output.
+- 3. Connect a 9-pin DE9 machine control cable between your VTR's RS422 control port and the breakout cable's RS-422 machine control connector. - 4.
+Connect two SDI cables between the KONA card (BNCs are on the card endplate) and your digital VTR (Digital Betacam etc.), one from KONA card's SDI In to the VTR SDI Out, and one from card's SDI Out (1 or 2) to the VTR SDI In.
+The KONA LHe Plus SDI connections have embedded audio so the VTR must be configured accordingly. - 5.
+If you have an AES/EBU-ready audio monitoring system, connect the two channels of AES/EBU output from KONA's XLR connectors (channels 1 and 2) to the monitoring system AES/EBU inputs.
+If, instead, you have an analog audio monitoring system, you can use either the XLR balanced audio connectors or the two RCA-style unbalanced stereo output jacks on the Optional KL-Box for output.

-Installing KONA Software
+Installing KONA LH Software